miguelzeph/interview-questions/index.md

 > Explain the “bias-variance trade-off” and why it is fundamental to machine learning.

 - Bias is the difference between the expected value of the predictor and the true value of parameter being estimated.
 High Bias can cause the algorithm to be underfitted.
 Variance can cause overfitting in the dataset.

+> What the difference between **supervised** and **unsupervised** learning?

+-

+# Introduce yourself in Data Science

+To be honest with you guys, I wasn't looking for work at the moment, just studying English, but as the opportunity appeared and I decided to try, how can I refuse? ... the big problem is that I'm a little bit rusty in theory at the moment ...

+However I started working with python in around 2009, since then, I did other research activities but always working with data...and... in my last job I worked a lot of with data ...
+I used python libraries a lot like matplotlib, numpy, scipy, pandas, seaborn, tensorflow, scikit-learn, streamlit and others that I dont remember in this moment...

+I would also like to mention that almost 2 years ago I started to study Machine Learning / Data Science a little bit more, it wasn't my focus at that time ... because I was doing my research in Radiation Absorbing Material.

+I remember studied how to creating neural networks with input layers, hidden layers and output layers ...
+I studied several activation functions also like RELU, Sigmoidal ....
+I studied neural multilayers.
+Convolutional neural networks to train the neurals network to get the  right answers the images. ....
+I remember also working with Tokenization for text.

+I studied the predictive, descriptive methods, supervised and unsupervised learning ... but I don't know all by heart in this moment

+I remember as well learned how to do Linear Regressions, Logistic Regressions, K nearest Neighbor, K means Clustering, Decision Treen, Random Forest ...

+So, thanks to your feedback at the last meeting, because know I will focus more on the Data Science area, which I also think is more my fit.